Salem Poor: Military career

 Poor's valor and gallantry at the Battle of Bunker Hill prompted 14 officers, including Colonel William Prescott and Colonel Jonathan Brewer, to cite him for heroism and petition the General Court of Massachusetts with the following statement:

 The Reward due to so great and Distinguished a Character.
 The Subscribers beg leave to Report to your Honorable.
 House (Which We do in justice to the Character of so Brave a man) that under Our Own observation, we declare that A Negro Man Called Salem Poor of Col. Frye's Regiment, Capt.
 Ames.
 Company in the late Battle of Charleston, behaved like an Experienced Officer, as Well as an Excellent Soldier. to Set forth Particulars of his Conduct would be Tedious, We Would Only beg leave to say in the Person of this Negro Centers a Brave & gallant Soldier.

 There is no evidence that Poor received a reward.

 On July 10, 1775, George Washington ended the recruitment of African Americans.
 On November 12, he issued orders prohibiting all black men from serving in the Continental Army.
 Despite the ban on recruitment, those who had already been serving for some time were allowed to stay until this point.
 On hearing of this, Lord Dunmore, who at the time was Governor of Virginia, offered freedom to all enslaved people willing to serve with the British.
 Washington, sensing the disaster that would almost surely result, immediately changed his position, at once ordering all recruiters to enlist any black men who wanted to fight.

-He is known to have retreated to the winter camp at Valley Forge and fought in the Battle of White Plains, Battle of Saratoga and Battle of Monmouth.
+Poor is known to have retreated to the winter camp at Valley Forge and fought in the Battle of White Plains, Battle of Saratoga and Battle of Monmouth.
 He also served at Fort George.
 Salem Poor served in New York in 1776 under General Benedict Arnold.
 He would eventually re-enlist for three years and spend his time in Saratoga.
 In 1777–1778, he was at Valley Forge and fought in the Battle of White Plains.
 Poor immediately re-enlisted in the militia and fought with the Patriot forces until March 20, 1780, when he was discharged in Providence, Rhode Island.